 Separate and apart from the protection provided under the U.S. patent laws, drug candidates may be subject to the provisions of the Hatch-Waxman Act, which may provide drug candidates with either a three- or five-year period of marketing exclusivity following receipt of FDA approval.
-The Hatch-Waxman Act prohibits the FDA from accepting the filing of an abbreviated new drug application ("ANDA") (for a generic product) or a new drug application ("NDA") under Section 505(b)(2) of the FDCA ("Section 505(b)(2) NDA") (for a modified version of the product) for three years for active drug ingredients previously approved by the FDA or for five years for active drug ingredients not previously approved by the FDA.
+The Hatch-Waxman Act prohibits the FDA from accepting the filing of an abbreviated new drug application ("ANDA") (for a generic product) or a new drug application ("NDA") under Section 505(b)(2) of the FDCA ("Section 505(b)(2) NDA") (for a modified version of the product) for three years for active drug ingredients previously approved by the FDA.